Skip to content

 Due Diligence and Risk Management

-This includes seeking assurances from our suppliers about their anti-slavery and human trafficking polices, and whether they are taking steps to prevent slavery and human trafficking in their own supply chains, and the monitoring of this information.
-Oxbury also subscribes to FSQS, a system used by over 60 financial institutions, which allows suppliers to provide consistent information including their approach to prevention and mitigation of relevant human rights, labour violations and modern slavery risks.
+The Supplier, Procurement and Outsourcing Policy sets out the banks’ governance framework for the risk assessment, onboarding and ongoing management of our suppliers.
+We have established controls within our procurement processes which include seeking assurances from our suppliers about their anti-slavery and human trafficking polices; whether they are taking steps to prevent slavery and human trafficking in their own supply chains, and the monitoring of this information.
+Oxbury subscribes to FSQS, a system used by over 60 UK financial institutions, which allows suppliers to provide consistent information including their approach to prevention and mitigation of relevant human rights, labour violations and modern slavery risks.

 Training